-If your baby is around 18 months or older maybe you’re anxious to start potty training or maybe you’ve already tried in a few less-than-successful attempts.
-However, you must remember that timing is everything, not only you have to be ready but so does your child.
-You can check out our Kinedu blog to know what are the developmental milestones your baby most achieved before starting potty training.
+If your child is around 18 months or older, maybe you’re anxious to start potty training or maybe you’ve already tried in a few less-than-successful attempts.
+However, you must remember that timing is everything; not only you have to be ready, but so does your child.
+You can check out our Kinedu blog to know what are the developmental milestones your kid most achieved before starting potty training.

-Another time factor you must consider is you, as you will be the one potty training!
-If you have a trip planned for the next few weeks or if you’re planning to move to a new city, it’s better to postpone potty training until your child’s environment is stable and secure.
+Another time factor you must consider is yourself, as you will be the one potty training!
+If you have a trip planned or if you’re planning to move to a new city, it’s better to postpone potty training until your child’s environment is stable and secure.

 Choose a potty

-Once you have decided you and your baby are ready for potty training, is time to decide on a method and a potty.
+Once you have decided you and your baby are ready for potty training, it’s time to decide on a method and a potty.
 The two basic potty options are a Standalone, and a toddler-size potty chair with a bowl.
-If you choose to modify your toilet seat, consider getting a stepping stool for your little one so that he or she can reach the seat comfortably.
-Some moms say that the transition between a regular toilet is easier if you adapted in the first place during potty training.
-Continue reading →
+If you choose to modify your toilet seat, consider getting a stepping stool for your little one, so that he can reach the seat comfortably.
+Some moms say that the transition to a regular toilet is easier if you adapt it during potty training.

 Touch is an important part of a baby’s development, but just how significant is it?

 In a recent study carried out by Nathalie Maitre from Nationwide Children’s Hospital and Vanderbilt University Medical Center, she and her colleagues measured the brain responses of 125 infants (including premature and full-term babies) and showed that a baby’s earliest experiences of touch have lasting effects on the way their young brains respond to gentle touch.

 The results showed that preemies had a reduced brain response to gentle touch in comparison to full-term babies.
 However, preemie babies in the NICU had a stronger brain response to touch when they spent more time in gentle contact with their parents or healthcare providers.